BryggansBryggeri/bryggio/README.md

 Move the resulting binary (`target/armv7-unknown-linux-gnueabihf/<build-mode>/bryggio-supervisor`) to the rbpi.

-Also needed: A `bryggio` TOML config file.
+Also needed: A BryggIO JSON config file.

 On the rbpi, currently the config files need to be in the same directory as the binary, then: